What you need to know about Illinois premarital agreements

 While anything regarding “personal rights and obligations” may be included, the majority of the provisions in the statute deal with a very wide variety of property rights, including rights concerning maintenance and other property if they should divorce or separate, one of them dies or any other event of their choice happens or does not happen.

-The Illinois Uniform Premarital Agreement Act includes some provisions that protect parties to prenups in certain situations that could be grossly unfair or harmful.
+The Illinois Uniform Premarital Agreement Act includes some provisions that protect parties from prenups in certain situations that could be grossly unfair or harmful.
 An agreement is not enforceable if the party who does not want it enforced proves:

 - He or she did not sign it voluntarily.